Northern Edition

 ADVERTISEMENT

-The only unbeaten team in Europe’s top three leagues, last season’s Investec Champions Cup runners-up have gone from strength to strength with every week that has passed, boosted by the return of their sizeable Irish contingent in round three.
+One of only three unbeaten teams in Europe’s top three leagues (the Lions and the Bulls have played one game fewer in the URC), last season’s Investec Champions Cup runners-up have gone from strength to strength with every week that has passed, boosted by the return of their sizeable Irish contingent in round three.

 Their 26-12 victory over rivals Munster at Croke Park on Saturday rubber-stamped this early-season statement made by Leo Cullen’s side, particularly their first-half display, where they raced to a 26-5 lead at the break, looking untouchable in the process.